SMaxOwok/breaking-the-glass-ceiling/src/pages/episodes/episode-1.md

 ---
-title: "Episode 1: Katrina Johnson"
+title: "Katrina Johnson"
+episode_number: 1
 release_date: "2019-03-01"
-cover: ../../../images/episodes/season-1/episode-1.jpg
+cover: ../../images/episodes/episode-1.jpg
 audio: https://traffic.libsyn.com/pdxwit/E1_02_16_2019_katrina.mp3
 ---
 On this very first episode co-hosts Brit Syer and Juliana Kutch interview Katrina Johnson, who uses she/her pronouns.
 Katrina is a Chicago born Data Science student who won the 2018 PDXWIT Scholarship award, which she will use to attend a conference on machine learning and artificial intelligence in Austin, TX.
 She has dual Masters degrees in English and Philosophy, and hopes to use her newfound data science superpowers to fight for social justice.